 Native squash bees are plant specialists.
 They co-evolved with the wild squash and gourd plants in North America and are dependent on the pollen of these plants as a critical food source for their larvae.
 Female squash bees provision their young with squash pollen in nesting tunnels they excavate in the ground.
 Squash bee species also help pollinate cultivated varieties of squash, pumpkins, melons, and gourds.
 Male squash bees gather around the blossoms of these plants looking for females, and even sleep inside the squash blossoms at night.

 Honeybees do the bulk of pollination of our commercial agricultural crops that require pollination, but many native bees are important commercially as well.
 Bumble bees employ a special tactic called “buzz pollination” where they grab a flower and vigorously vibrate their wing muscles to shake the pollen out of the flower.

 Honeybees cannot do this and can’t pollinate crops such as tomatoes, cranberries, or eggplant that require buzz pollination.
-The southeastern blueberry bee is important pollinator of—you guessed it—blueberry crops.
+The southeastern blueberry bee is an important pollinator of—you guessed it—blueberry crops.
 They also use buzz pollination.
 Orchard mason bees are extremely efficient pollinators of fruit trees (hence their name).

 8. Honeybees Air Condition Their Hives

 In addition to drinking flower nectar, honeybees also drink water when the temperatures rise.
-They transport the water back to the hive, then slowly release it while buzzing their wings, evaporating the liquid, and creating a natural form of air conditioning which keeps the hive from overheating.
+They transport the water back to the hive, then slowly release it while buzzing their wings, evaporating the liquid, and creating a natural form of air conditioning that keeps the hive from overheating.

 9. Bees Evolved From Wasps and Both Are Beneficial